NOTE 33.14. Provisions

 The Company does not have any transaction not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-Company does not have any investment, hence provisions under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017, are not applicable.
+Company has not made investments in any other company, hence provisions under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017, are not applicable.

 The Company has not entered into any scheme of arrangement which has an accounting impact on current period.